-The main difference between heat and temperature is that heat is the form of energy stored in the body to perform work while the temperature is the measure of the heat of the body.
+The main difference between heat and temperature is that heat is the form of energy stored in the body to perform work while temperature is the measure of the heat of the body.
 The two main types of energy (kinetic energy and potential energy) are included in the heat energy contained by the molecules in a matter.
 However, the temperature only measures the kinetic energy of the molecules.

 Both of these terms get confused with each other due to their high relativity with the daily activities of life.
 These two properties correlate with each other but are entirely different from each other.
-By increasing the heat transferred to the body the temperature of the change.
+By increasing the heat transferred to the body the temperature change.
 We can measure the change in the temperature of the body but cannot measure the heat.

 As the temperature is the measure of the only kinetic energy of the molecule so the heat is transferred to increase the kinetic energy of the molecules causing the change in the temperature of the body.
-Heat can also change the physical state of the matter.
+Heat can also change the physical state of matter.

 Heat is measured by a device called a calorimeter.
 While the device that measures the temperature of the body is called a thermometer.

 Heat is the form of energy transferred in the form of energy from a hotter body to a colder body.
 If two bodies are having different temperatures energy will be transferred in the form of heat until the equilibrium is established between these two bodies’ temperatures.